yfukai/yfukai-pypitemplate/docs/guide.md

 The requirements file is managed by [Dependabot](dependabot-integration).
 When newer versions of the build dependencies become available, Dependabot updates the requirements file and submits a pull request.
-When adding or removing Sphinx extensions using Poetry, don't forget to update the requirements file as well.
+When adding or removing Sphinx extensions with uv, don't forget to update the requirements file as well.
 :::